 - No smart phones/cell phones, or smart watches/watches (Apple, Samsung, Fitbit etc.) are allowed on the desk or on an arm during an exam. - Watches/Smart Watches & Smart phones/cell phones will be placed in backpack or purse during the exam & may NOT be taken out until after student is dismissed from the exam. - Students may use smart phone/cellphones & smart watches/watches after the class is dismissed from the exam - No Bluetooth earbuds may be worn during exams or lecture. - All make-up exams will start with an automatic 10-point deduction - Cheating is not an acceptable behavior nor is it allowed on the MCC campus.
-Any student caught cheating will have their tests taken up and may face academic discipline and/or dismissal from the MCC-ST program.
+Any student caught cheating will have their tests taken up and receive a zero for the test.
+Students will be required to conference with the instructor and may face academic discipline and/or dismissal from the MCC-ST program.
 Academic integrity is a priority at all times.
 Please refer to the MCC policy on academic integrity, plagiarism, and cheating.